What Are The Basic Rules Of Pickleball?

 The serving order in pickleball is determined at the beginning of the game through a coin toss or other fair means.
 The serving team will always start the game, and the first serve is made from the right-hand side of the court.
 After the initial serve, the serving team will continue serving until they commit a fault or lose the rally.
 Once the serving team loses the rally, the serve is then passed on to the opposing team, and they become the serving team.

-You may also like: Usa Pickleball Ratings
+You may also like: What Are The Different Types Of Pickleball Faults?

 Faults on Serve